zhijun98/pointbox-2010/README.md

 ![pb-grid](https://github.com/zhijun98/pointbox_2010/assets/9690419/17781e34-bf98-4f2a-82a9-31d6a1ba29d4)

 (5) Traders/brokers do their trade by the help of PB-pricing results.

+To sum up, tarders/broackers exchange commodity quotes over various instant messengers (AOL, Yahoo, PointBox) by means of PointBox console under the help of its backend servers (whose implementation is not presented in this repo).
+As soon as the instant messages containing quotes are sent out through PBC, it will be collected, parsed, formatted, priced, and presented immediately so that traders/brokers may made decision by the help of pricing result.
+As an integrated commodity option pricing and communication platform, PointBox system allows users to maximize their market focus while minimizing their time spent on manual processing.
+PointBox simplifies market pricing, market tracking, and communication by utilizing automatic quote parsing and a standardized option language.
+It helps traders and/or brokers to make trading decisions more efficiently.

 ## Documents & Screen Shots
 For more information on PointBox system architecture, release and deployment enviroment, refer to these two folders.